dereknovak/RB130-LS/study_guide.md

 "If your method implementation contains a yield, a developer using your method can come in after this method is fully implemented and inject additional code in the middle of this method (without modifying the method implementation), by passing in a block of code."

 The `yield` keyword executes the block that has been passed into a method invocation.
+When passed arguments, the values assigned will be bound to any parameters within the block.

 ## Arity